YukiyamaShizuka/SPONSOR/Sponsor_Request_Follow_Up.md

 - Provide early adaptation influence over TreeOS architecture
 - Secure strategic visibility into next-generation deterministic compute models

 As an independent developer with no institutional backing, I am making this final open call.
-If no official contact is received by the end of June 2025, I will consider alternate paths of publication and distribution – possibly fragmenting the system into public whitepapers and partial community releases.
+If no official contact is received by the middle of June 2025, I will consider alternate paths of publication and distribution – possibly fragmenting the system into public whitepapers and partial community releases.

 Please contact me at **shizuka@treeos.art** if your team intends to respond.